philipdarke/simple-thesis/README.md

 ------ | -----
 `oneside` | Double-sided is the default.
 Use the `oneside` option for a single-sided thesis.
 `draft` | Use the `draft` option to add a word count, line numbers etc and enable to-do notes.
 Remove the draft option to create the final thesis for printing.
 `pdf` | You may wish to also disseminate your thesis as a PDF.
 Use the `pdf` option to format the thesis for reading on screen.
 Hyperlinks are shown in blue, pages with landscape tables/figures are rotated and blank pages inserted in two-sided theses are marked *This page is intentionally blank*.
+Margins are equalised to remove the binding edge.

 ### :blue_book: Thesis formatting